cr3cker/Cr3cker/README.md

-### Hi everyone 👋 This is my little world where I post my shitty code.
+### Hi everyone 👋 This is my little world where I create my shitty code.
 Enjoy your stay!

 - 🔭 I’m currently working on the backend FastAPI project
 - 🌱 I’m currently learning how to refactor code (but so far it's not working out very well)